Netflix Data Engineer Interview (2026)

 Identify users whose viewing hours dropped more than 50% month over month.

 Aggregate viewing_hours by user and month.
 Use LAG to get prior month.
 Filter where current < 0.5 * prior.
-Discuss NULLs for new users and seasonality effects.
+Discuss NULLs for new users, seasonality effects, and whether to use calendar months or rolling 30-day windows.

 Spark